• Shibukawa/Ikaho | Popular hotels and Ryokan (Japanese inn) based on reviews!

 • There is an open-air bath on the rooftop with Breathtaking view.

-• "Wagokoro no Yado Omori" is recommended as it offers English language support.
-It is a long-established inn that was founded over 100 years ago, and you can enjoy a Japanese atmosphere in a lovely Japanese-style room or a Japanese-Japanese and Western room.
-There is an open-air bath on the rooftop with a magnificent Breathtaking view, and you can enjoy a drink while soaking in the tub.
-There is also a private open-air bath, so you can bathe in private.
-Dinner is kaiseki(a traditional Japanese multiple course meal )made with locally produced ingredients, and you can also drink delicious local sake.
+• "Wagokoro no Yado Omori" is an inn that offers English service.
+It is a long-established inn that was founded over 100 years ago, and you can enjoy a Japanese atmosphere in a lovely Japanese-style room or Japanese and Western room.
+There is an open-air bath on the rooftop with a Breathtaking view, and you can enjoy a drink while soaking in the tub.
+There is also a private open-air bath, so you can enjoy a private bath.
+Dinner is kaiseki(a traditional Japanese multiple course meal ), and you can also drink delicious local sake.

 RRgypsies's answer (Posted on:2020/9/25)